anoma/nspec/docs/tutorial/branch.md

 Published versions follow the pattern `vX`, where `X` is the version number.
 For example, say the latest version is `v0.1.0`.

-Name your branch by prefixing your name and an patch topic, like `your-name/patch-topic`.
+Name your branch by prefixing your name and a patch topic, like `your-name/patch-topic`.

 ```bash